cmar28/amsterdam_walk/comprehensive-tour-app-prompt.md

    - Implement useTourData hook for centralized data access
    - Sort stops by orderNumber for sequential presentation
    - Provide loading and error states
+   - Support for offline data retrieval from cache

 2. **Location Tracking**:
    - Implement useCurrentLocation hook for geolocation services